VeriFIT/mata/AUTOMATAFORMAT.md

 ## Attributes
 We want to assign attributes to states, symbols, nodes, transducer tracks, transitions.
-1. An attribute inside a transition is a token such as state, node, symbol.
+1. An attribute inside a transition is a token such as a state, node, symbol.
 Its identifier is `t`.
 We can also give attributes to states, symbols, nodes by writing key-value lines of the form `%Attribute <state> <attribute>`.